Bookcraft: Infobases acquisition

 In 1997, Russell Orton sold Bookcraft to Infobases, makers of the popular LDS Collectors Library digital library since the early 1990s.
 Infobases president and CEO, Brad Pelo, assumed these same roles in the new Bookcraft, Inc., and WordPerfect founder Alan C. Ashton became chairman.

 With Bookcraft's licenses, the company released the Infobases PocketLibrary for PalmPilot in 1997, an electronic 25-book collection.
 To counter Deseret Book's GospeLink CD-ROM and website, Bookcraft released an expanded Infobases Collectors Library in 1998 on CD-ROM and on the new LDSWorld.com.
 Bookcraft then created online stores for its network of resellers, to counter Deseret Book's web sales.

 By 1999, Bookcraft was adding about 100 products annually to its catalog, including general authority titles, an important market shared only with Deseret Book.
-Bookcraft also had strong sales with titles by BYU professors, titles on church history and doctrine, and the best-selling The Work and the Glory series by Gerald N. Lund, which sold millions of copies.
+Bookcraft also had strong sales with titles by BYU professors, titles on church history and doctrine, and the bestselling The Work and the Glory series by Gerald N. Lund, which sold millions of copies.